Epistemological Problems of Testimony

-When hearers are epistemically entitled to accept the speaker's assertion is the entitlement due to testimony itself or instead to other sources?
+When hearers are epistemically entitled to accept the speaker’s assertion, is the entitlement due to testimony itself or instead to other sources?
 Is the entitlement conferred a priori or is it to be justified a posteriori?
-These questions have been the center of discussion, though their presuppositions have been questioned (Kusch 2002, part I; Fricker 2007; Lackey 2008).
+These questions have been the center of discussions, though their presuppositions have been questioned (Kusch 2002, part I; Fricker 2007; Lackey 2008).

-The anti-reductionist admits that testimony depends on other sources like perception, and not conversely.
+The anti-reductionist admits that testimony depends on other sources like perception, unlike its converse.
 And the dependence, it is claimed, is only psychological or causal.
 But the epistemic warrant or justification for accepting testimony need not essentially appeal to these other sources.
-It may refer only to the speaker's knowledge, word-giving (promising), and other principles that are purely testimonial (Audi 1997; related claims are made by Coady 1992; for criticisms, Fricker 1995; Graham 2000b).
+It may refer only to the speaker’s knowledge, word-giving (promising), and other principles that are purely testimonial (Audi 1997; related claims are made by Coady 1992; for criticisms, Fricker 1995; Graham 2000b).

 our assurance in any argument of this kind [from testimony] is derived from no other principle than our observation of the veracity of human testimony, and of the usual conformity of facts to the reports of witnesses.
 (Hume 1977 , 74)